 Risk Monitoring, Controlling and Reporting

 The level of risk will be tracked, monitored and reported throughout the project lifecycle.
 The identified risks and mitigation actions listed in the Risk Management Tool is divided into external and internal risk, which is shown in Appendix A and B respectively.
 Note that the Risk Management Tool will be updated regularly in the course of the project.
-A “Top 10 Risk Log” will be maintained by the Risk Manager and is available for review by all consortium members and will be regularly discussed and updated together with the project partners.
+A “Top 10 Risk Log” will be maintained by the Risk Manager (TUE) and is available for review by all consortium members and will be regularly discussed and updated together with the project partners.
 The Risk Log will be generated from the Risk Management Tool.
-Furthermore, it will be reported as a component of the project status reporting process for this project.
+Furthermore, it will be reported as a component of the project status reporting process.

 Status of the Risk and Mitigation Assessment

-This Deliverable is an update of the identified Risk and Mitigations that have been provided in proposal.
+This Deliverable is an update of the identified Risk and Mitigations that have been provided in the proposal.
 As part of the RMP a risk management tool was developed.
 Together with the consortium partners, risks have been identified and their impact and probability estimated.
 This Deliverable will present an update of the assessment based on the work done and knowledge gathered during the last year.

-In the grant agreement in total of 10 risks were identified and listed in table “1.3.5.
+In the grant agreement a total of 10 risks were identified and listed in table “1.3.5.
 WT5 Critical Implementation risks and mitigation actions”.
 These risks have been included in the overall Risk Management Tool (see Appendix A and B) which have been identified by “yes” in the last column (In GA).

 A Risk Log is generated based on the Risk Management Tool.
 The Risk Log lists the identified risks ranking them based on their overall Effect.
 The risk with the highest potential effect on the IDEALFUEL objectives is given number 1.
-Section 3.2 will discuss the Risk Log and associated actions to mitigate them in more detail.
+Section 3.1 will discuss the Risk Log and associated actions to mitigate them in more detail.